-LEVEL 5 General Learning Outcome Thermodynamics and Fluid Mechanics Numerical Analysis Design and Material Mechanical Science Leading Engineering Endeavours Design and Manufacture Practical / Subject Specific skills The ă Apply safe test to the mechanical based laboratory task. ~ ✓ Use a Computer Aided Design package in a design process ~ ~ Interpret written and design information for areas of more complex work ~ ~ ~ General transferable skills 11 Have developed transferable skills that will be of value in a wide range of situations.
+LEVEL 5 d Fluid Huid d Fluid y Fluid y Fluid y Fluid y Fluid y Fluid y Fluid a Fluid y Fluid a Fluid sis ial 9 ing cture General Learning Outcome Thermodynamics and Fluid Mechanics Numerical Analysis Design and Material Mechanical Science Leading Engineering Endeavours Design and Manufacture Practical / Subject Specific skills Apply safe test to the mechanical based laboratory task. ✓ ✓ Use a Computer Aided Design package in a design process 1 ✓ Interpret written and design information for areas of more complex work ✓ ✓ ✓ General transferable skills 1 Have developed transferable skills that will be of value in a wide range of situations.
 These are exemplified by the Qualifications and Curriculum Authority Higher Level Key Skills and include problem solving, communication, and working with others, as well as the effective use of general IT [information technology] facilities and information retrieval skills.
-4 ~ ~ ~ ~ ~ Demonstrate evidence of planning, self-learning and improving performance, as the foundation for lifelong learning/CPD [continuing professional development]. ~ ~ ~ Communicate effectively with other people using oral, written and graphic means ~ ~ ✓ Apply safe working procedures, health & safety legislation, risk assessment and risk management techniques ~ Ability to use competent in a range of skills on the current CAD and IT equipment in an effective and productive manner. ~ ~ ~ Show initiative, work independently and able to work as member of a team to develop collaborative skills ~ ~ ~ Display resourceful solutions including use of advanced engineering tools to the limitations of current Mechanical Engineering practice and discuss them in a major technical report. ~ ~
+1 1 1 1 1 ✓ Demonstrate evidence of planning, self-learning and improving performance, as the foundation for lifelong learning/CPD [continuing professional development]. ✓ ✓ ✓ Communicate effectively with other people using oral, written and graphic means 1 1 ✓ Apply safe working procedures, health & safety legislation, risk assessment and risk management techniques √ Ability to use competent in a range of skills on the current CAD and IT equipment in an effective and productive manner. ✓ ✓ ✓ Show initiative, work independently and able to work as member of a team to develop collaborative skills ✓ ✓ ✓ Display resourceful solutions including use of advanced engineering tools to the limitations of current Mechanical Engineering practice and discuss them in a major technical report. ✓ ✓

-LEVEL 6 ontrol ed anics s and ns lividual ect General Learning Outcome Dynamics and Control Computer Aided Engineering Advanced Mechanics Thermodynamics and Energy Systems Undergraduate Individual Honours Project Knowledge and Understanding - - Project management, business management, environmental issue and ethics as applied to professional engineering. ~ ~ Selection, critical evaluation, implementation and presentation of an engineering project ~ ~ Design methodology appropriate to mechanical engineering ~ ~ Critical analysis and problem solving of a mechanical based project ~ Intellectual Abilities Critical analysis of working practices to ensure safety, carry out risk assessment and apply appropriate safety management techniques ~ Identify and critically evaluate relevant practices within an appropriate professional and ethical framework ~ ~ Ability to critically analyse, evaluate and recommend design solutions to meet client's requirements ✓ ✓ Identify and critically evaluate the constraint of an engineering project ~
+LEVEL 6 Dynamics and Control Dynamics and Control Dynamics and Control ontrol led anics s and ns lividual ect General Learning Outcome Computer Aided Engineering Advanced Mechanics Thermodynamics and Energy Systems Undergraduate Individual Honours Project Knowledge and Understanding Project management, business management, environmental issue and ethics as applied to professional engineering.
+1 ✓ Selection, critical evaluation, implementation and presentation of an engineering project ✓ Design methodology appropriate to mechanical engineering ✓ 1 Critical analysis and problem solving of a mechanical based project ~ Intellectual Abilities I Critical analysis of working practices to ensure safety, carry out risk assessment and apply appropriate safety management techniques ✓ Identify and critically evaluate relevant practices within an appropriate professional and ethical framework √ 1 Ability to critically analyse, evaluate and recommend design solutions to meet client's requirements ✓ ✓ Identify and critically evaluate the constraint of an engineering project ✓